4-run 10th for Nats spoils Blue Jays’ ‘home opener’ in DC

 STILL MINUS SOTO

 Nationals LF Juan Soto is still waiting to be cleared to play by the city government after getting the OK from Major League Baseball to return from the COVID-19 injured list.
-He has been out since opening day.

 TRAINER’S ROOM

-Nationals: DH-1B Howie Kendrick was scratched with a stiff back. … RHP Stephen Strasburg (nerve issue in right hand) planned to toss from about 75 feet on flat ground Wednesday.
+Nationals: DH-1B Howie Kendrick was scratched with a stiff back.

-Blue Jays: SS Bo Bichette (left hamstring) and OF Randal Grichuk (back tightness) sat out again. … RHP Chase Anderson, on the IL with an oblique injury, threw three innings of live batting practice.
+Blue Jays: SS Bo Bichette (left hamstring) and OF Randal Grichuk (back tightness) sat out again.

 UP NEXT